 Drug interactions can occur between anti-epileptic drugs (AEDs), so routine blood sampling for TDM is critical to avoid adverse interactions and side effects.
 Dosage adjustment of anti-epileptic drugs by TDM is also important, especially for the first-generation anti-epileptic drugs.
 Microsampling—the collection of small volumes of blood—is increasingly considered a valuable alternative to conventional venous blood sampling for TDM:Read More

 TDM for patients on immunosuppressive drugs (e.g., tracrolimus, cyclosporine) usually requires outpatient travel for frequent venous blood draws at the clinic or blood draw center.
 However, remote microsampling allows self-collection at home, and shipping of blood samples to a laboratory for analysis.
 This remote TDM option results in a high level of patient satisfaction.
-Studies show that Mitra with VAMS technology enables validated lab testing and delivers accurate results that help the TDM care team make informed decisions:Read More
+Studies show that microsampling technology enables validated lab testing and delivers accurate results that help TDM care teams make informed decisions:Read More

 Mental health patients may be prescribed mood stabilizers, such as lithium or valproic acid.
 Other therapeutics include anti-psychotics like pimozide or clozapine.
 Patients taking these drugs must be monitored.
 Remote monitoring is possible with devices that allow patients to self-collect a capillary blood sample at home.
 To interpret capillary blood concentrations with current therapeutic reference ranges, conversion factors must be established with clinical validation studies, such as this one:Read More